 7 Useful Tips when Buying a Condo Unit

-We have lived before in a few condos in Makati and at The Fort Global City and based on our experience, here are several factors you need to consider before purchasing a condo unit.
+We’ve lived in several condos before — in Makati, Ortigas, Quezon City, and at The Fort BGC — and based on our experience, here are several factors you must consider before purchasing a condo unit.

 Feel free to add your inputs to the list!

-A friend who owns a condo near McKinley Street inside The Fort Global City paid around P2.5 million when he bought the unit in 2007.
+A friend who owns a condo near McKinley Street inside The Fort BGC paid around P2.5 million when he bought the unit in 2007.
 Now, the going rate for the same unit is P3.5 million, a 40% increase just after a year.

 The location also determines accessibility to needed comforts and conveniences.
 If you value convenience, get a condo unit that has easy access to restaurants, schools, banks, or hospitals.

-This is not an endorsement but Ayala Land, Robinsons Land, Megaworld, Federal Land, Century Properties and DMCI, among others, have proven themselves to be reliable real estate developers based on their ability to turn over condo projects to homeowners within predetermined dates.
+This is not an endorsement but Ayala Land, Robinsons Land, Megaworld, Federal Land, Century Properties and DMCI, among others, have proven themselves to be reliable real estate developers in the Philippines based on their ability to turn over condo projects to homeowners within predetermined dates.

 A condo may be expensive because of the amenities it offers.
 Normal amenities include swimming pool, gym, children’s playground, function room, and the like.
-Assess whether the price you are paying equal the value of the amenities to you.
+Assess whether the price you are paying corresponds to the value of the amenities available to you.

 In short, the more people living in a condo, the more inconvenient it gets because you’ll have to share the amenities with more people.

-Our monthly dues at our Makati condo was P40.00 per floor area while at The Fort, it is P55.00 per floor area.
+Our monthly dues at our Makati condo was P40.00 per floor area while at BGC, it is P55.00 per floor area.
 Make sure you pay these association dues on time because like credit cards, the penalty interest rate for late payment ranges from 1-4% per month.
-That is a hefty price to pay for living in a condo.
+That surely is a hefty price to pay for living in a condo.

-If you are looking to buy a condo, don’t be concerned with price alone.
+To wrap up, if you’re looking to buy a condo unit, don’t be concerned with price alone.
 Several things must be considered so you won’t feel shortchanged or disappointed with your purchase.
-The list above may not be exhaustive but we hope we gave you an idea on what to look for before buying a condo.
+The list above may not be exhaustive but we hope this gave you an idea on what to look for before buying a condo.